spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/paid-time-off/index.html.md

 1. Pull a report of PTO taken in the previous quarter
 1. Notice the kind of PTO that your team has taken.
 Consider the following questions and manager actions:
     - How many vacation days did your team take?
 Remind team members to take time off of work to rest and recharge.
      - How much sick leave did your team take?
-If you have a team member who has taken multiple sick days, please contact Team Member Relations at `teammemberrelations@gitlab.com` to address the next steps to take in line with applicable law.
+If you have a team member who has taken 5 or more consecutive sick days, or non-consecutive if related to the same illness, please contact the Absence Management Team at `leaves@gitlab.com` to address the next steps to take in line with applicable law.
      - Did your team take days off for Family and Friends day?
-Remind team members to take off F&F day following the [documented policy](/company/family-and-friends-day/#im-in-a-role-which-requires-me-to-work-that-day-how-can-i-still-benefit-from-this-initiative).
+Remind team members to take off F&F day following the [documented policy](/company/family-and-friends-day/#im-in-a-role-which-requires-me-to-work-that-day-how-can-i-still-benefit-from-this-initiative) and labeling the time away as `Friends and Family` in PTO by Roots.
      - Has your team logged any local holiday time off?
-Remind team members to take off local holidays even if the rest of the team is working.
+Remind team members to take off local holidays even if the rest of the team is working and lableing the time away as `Public Holiday` in PTO by Roots.
 1. Use your 1:1s to check in with team members and make sure they are taking enough PTO.

 #### Planning and decision making for future projects